Upswell is run by Independent Sector and we're looking forward to Chicago! My session is focused on brain science for burnout prevention.

 3. Practice seven tools (individually and in groups) that make us more productive, joyful and mentally-resilient.

-Whether this talk is delivered via webinar, teleconference or in-person, expect an hour of fast-moving neurology, chat boxes/breakout groups, mental health prescriptions, and interactive tools to take back to your teams.
+Whether this talk is delivered via webinar, teleconference or in-person, expect an hour of fast-moving neurology, chats/breakout groups, personalized prescriptions, and interactive tools to take back to your teams.

 HOW / HOW LONG

-The inter-activities work via webinar, multi-site teleconference or in-person.
+These topics work via webinar, multi-site teleconference or in-person workshop.

 Talks last between 45-90 minutes.